dmrom7/geogbrowns/content/event/2022-11-24-Christmas_decoration/index.md

   postcode:
   country: United Kingdom

 summary: We plan to take out the Christmas decorations out of the closet and decorate Browns common room.
 Do some origami decorations and network.
 Drinks provided.
-Wednesday 1st December - 5pm!
+Wednesday 29th November - 5pm!
 Feel free to join us and help out!
 abstract: ""

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: "2022-12-01T17:00:00Z"
+date: "2022-11-29T17:00:00Z"
-date_end: "2022-12-01T17:30:00Z"
+date_end: "2022-11-29T17:30:00Z"
 all_day: false

 # Schedule page publish date (NOT talk date).